top of page

 RUN FOR IT – by Tim Wintermute

-Griff began running in September just after he'd started classes at the seminary in New York City.
-In 1970 the running craze along with its thick soled, nylon covered running shoes hadn’t begun, so he bought a pair of leather, thin soled Onitsuka Tigers from a sporting goods store near Columbia University.
-During the first few days shin splints hobbled him but he kept running until the pain stopped.
+Griff began running in September just after he'd started classes at a theological seminary in New York City.
 After a couple of weeks he had established a route that took him from his dorm room on West 122nd Street over to Grant’s Tomb then south along the path through Riverside Park above the West Side Highway and the Hudson River as far as the 79th Street Yacht Basin.
-By October when the light was beginning to weaken, the shadows thicken and the wind off the Hudson River stiffen he was running stronger and faster as if nothing could stop him.
+By October the shin splints that plagued him at the beginning had miraculously disappeared and he was running stronger and faster as if nothing could stop him.

 “Me?”

 “Yes.
-I mean, Reverend Hale isn’t in so it would have to be you, wouldn’t it?”
+I mean, Reverend Hale isn’t in, so it would have to be you.”

 Reverend Hale was never in.
 Where he was and what he was doing was one of the mysteries of the church.
 Certainly not writing his sermons since he reused old ones that he kept in a filing cabinet.
 He was careful to only use ones that he hadn’t preached for at least five years claiming that they got better with age, just like wine.
 He dismissed their lack of topicality by saying, “A sermon is based on the Scripture not today’s news.
 After all, God didn’t write the front page of the New York Times on the stone tablet he handed to Moses.”